aquraish716/311_wk4_day1_crud/README.md

 1. Insert users `('test', 'user')` & `('test2', 'user')` into the users table.
 Use a SELECT statment to verfiy the existence of the new ids 501 and 502.
 Record just the INSERT statement in the section below.

 2. Pretend we are in the beginnings of an apocalyptic event.
 It started in Ohio.
 Update the `usersAddress` table and change every "address" in the state of OH to the text "REDACTED" since Ohio no longer exists.
 You should update 22 rows.
 Place this update statement in the section below.

+UPDATE usersAddress
+SET address = 'REDACTED'
+WHERE state = 'OH';

 3. Delete the user with the id of `114` from the `users` table.

 Did the above statment fail?
 Why?
 What does the error response say?

+It failed and gave me the following error.
+Error 1451.

 We cannot delete this user yet because other tables (usersContact, usersAddress) are children of this table.
 Remember when we talked about foreign keys in the last lesson?
 That means we need to delete the appropriate information from those tables before we can delete the user.